CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 You can see tasks sorted by date.
 Tasks without a date will be appended at the end of the list.

-You can view a list of all uncompleted tasks.
+You can view a list of all uncompleted tasks. <br>
 Format: `list`

-You can view a list of overdue tasks.
+You can view a list of overdue tasks. <br>
 Format: `list overdue`

-You can view a list of upcoming tasks within a week.
+You can view a list of upcoming tasks within a week. <br>
 Format: `list near`

-You can view a list of completed tasks.
+You can view a list of completed tasks. <br>
 Format: `list done`

-You can view a list of all tasks, which includes overdue, completed and uncompleted tasks.
+You can view a list of all tasks, which includes overdue, completed and uncompleted tasks. <br>
 Format: `list all`

 #### Finding tasks containing keywords: `find`

-If you have a huge list of tasks and need to find only specific ones, you can use this command to search for tasks which contain any of the given keywords.
+If you have a huge list of tasks and need to find only specific ones, you can use this command to search for tasks which contain any of the given keywords.<br>
 Format: `find KEYWORD``...`

   > * The search is not case sensitive. e.g `assignment` will match `Assignment`